AMMullan/ses-delivery-logger/README.md

 This Terraform module creates a DynamoDB database to enable you to track SES notifications in order for you to track bounces/complaints and ensure you don't get blacklisted by AWS.

+## Process Flow
+1. SES is configured to use the SNS Topic created (the only manual part of this)
+2. SNS sends the message to Lambda
+3. Lambda captures information from the SES message and inserts it into DynamoDB

+## Usage
 ```hcl
 module "ses_handler" {
   source  = "github.com/AMMullan/ses-notification-handler"